 High Net Divorce

-Filing a divorce is a difficult process for any couple, but it can be especially stressful for high-net-worth individuals who must divide valuable assets such as homes and properties.
+Filing for a divorce is a difficult process for any couple, but it can be especially stressful for high-net-worth individuals who must divide valuable assets such as homes and properties.
 Since almost every dissolution requires property division, this can become quite a contentious issue if the couple has a significant number of assets together.
-This is especially true if there is a large income gap disparity between the divorcing couple.
+This is especially true if there is a large income gap between the divorcing couple.

 High Net Divorce Lawyer, Broward County FL